dojo/examples/todo-mvc/README.md

 ## Features

-This package demonstrates how to build a simple application using Dojo2 widgets.
+This package demonstrates how to build a simple application using Dojo 2 widgets.

 It is an example of: